CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 | `0`  | No content        |
 | `1`  | Has content       |

-When the tile has content, the content payload can be found implicitly by combining the tile location with the tile extension.
+When the tile has content, the content payload can be found implicitly by combining the tile location with the content extension.

 #### Metadata